New Carpet Cost and Prices 2023

 Most folks plan on having their carpet last for about 7 to 12 years.
 After that, many plan on moving or changing the carpet for something new, fresh or a different color or style.

-New Carpet Cost and Prices 2021
+New Carpet Cost / Padding Prices for 2024

 Medium-Quality Residential Carpet